VaradVaste/VaradVaste/README.md

 ###

 <p align="left">I am Data Scientist & working on AIML projects, Data Science applications, and realtime problems.
 I aim to be a Data Scientist and AI Engineer with proficiency in Python, knowledge of ML and DL, and expertise in TensorFlow and PyTorch.
 I build and deploy ML/DL solutions.
-I’m proficient in data analysis (Pandas, NumPy, SQL, PowerBI), data handling, and model training (scikit-learn, Keras).</p>
+I’m proficient in data analysis (Pandas, NumPy, SQL, PowerBI), data handling, and model training (scikit-learn, Keras).
+Working on Data Science, Machine Learning, and GenAI projects with real-world deployment 🤝 Open to collaboration on AI tools, Kaggle competitions, and applied ML projects 📚 Currently learning Deep Learning, Agentic AI, and LLM workflows 💬 Ask me about Python, ML, dashboards, and AI-powered applications ✨ Fun fact: I simplify complex programming concepts into clear, logical ideas</p>

 ###